About No Lip Service

 Domestic workers have long been underpaid

-InStyle: Sexual Harassment is Widening the Wage Gap
+Sexual Harassment Is Widening the Wage Gap

 Who's Gonna Care?

-Housecleaning With Benefits
+Housecleaning with Benefits

 Cosmopolitan: I was Meryl Streep's "Plus One"